Classic Rhubarb Custard Pie Recipe

 Notes

-- Storage: Store loosely covered in fridge for up to 3 days.
+- Storage: Refrigerate loosely covered for up to 3 days.
 Reheat slices at 300°F for 10 minutes to recrisp crust.

 As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.
 Thank you for your support!